Morsshed/SQL-Project-3-Products-and-Sales-Analysis/README.md

   ### Description
 This query calculates total sales revenue for only delivered items by multiplying quantity × unit_price, excluding discount impact.
 Orders are joined with order details using order_id, filtered by status "Delivered", and grouped to get aggregated sales output.
 This helps in understanding actual revenue generated from completed orders.

-## Question-2: Please show the total sales of delivered products without discount
+## Question-2: Please show the total sales of 'delivered' products without discount

                     select
                     	sum(quantity* unit_price) total_sales